Employee Disengagement: 7 Signs Your Employees are Disengaged (and What to Do About It)

 It’s important to recognize the signs of a disengaged employee to take steps to address the issue.
 While it may not always be obvious, here are some common signs of an employee who has become disengaged:

-• They miss deadlines or don't meet their goals
+1. They miss deadlines or don’t meet their goals, causing a drop in productivity levels

-• They display a negative attitude at work
+7. They display a bad attitude at work

 RELATED: High-Potential Employees: 5 Ways to Identify & Develop Your Most Valuable Employees